sebasj13/TopasGraphSim/README.md

 pip install topasgraphmc
 ```

-Then, start the GUI by running
+Then, start the GUI by running:

 ```console
 python -m topasgraphsim